mandymccabe/Final_Project/technology.md

 We are using Postgres for our database.

 ## Machine Learning
-We are using the SciKitLearn library to create a classifier.
-Our training and testing setup uses random state.
+We are using the SciKitLearn library to create a logistic regression classifier.
+We train, test and split the data using random_state and then test our accuracy score.

 ## Dashboard
 We intend to use Tableau to display our findings and present our data visualization dashboard to the class.